 Drink More Fluids

 If you’re feeling congested or have postnasal drip from your allergies, try drinking more water, juice, or other fluids.
 Drinking extra liquid can help thin the mucus in your nasal passages and may give you some relief.
 Hot fluids -- such as teas, broth, or soup -- may be especially soothing because they add the benefits of steam.

 Learn How to Clean Safely

-Keeping your home clean is one of the best ways to keep indoor allergens at bay.
-But cleaning with harsh chemicals can aggravate your allergies and trigger allergy symptoms.
+Keeping your home clean is one of the best ways to avoid indoor allergens.
+But cleaning with harsh chemicals can irritate your nasal passages and aggravate your allergy symptoms.
 Try cleaning with ordinary household products like vinegar or baking soda.
 And use a vacuum cleaner that has a HEPA filter to trap allergens.
 If your allergies are severe, consider having someone else do the cleaning.

 Try Some Steam

-Inhaling steam is a simple way to alleviate the discomfort of nasal congestion and can ease breathing when you have allergies.
+Inhaling steam is a simple way to relieve nasal congestion and can ease breathing when you have allergies.
 Sit over a hot bowl or sink full of water and place a towel over your head to trap the steam.
 Or sit in the bathroom with a hot shower running.
-You can use steam several times a day to relieve symptoms.
+Use steam several times a day to relieve symptoms.

 Avoid Cigarette Smoke, Other Fumes

 Cigarette smoke can aggravate your allergy symptoms, worsening your running, itchy, stuffy nose and watery eyes.
-If you smoke, quit, and ask others in your household to stop smoking too.
+If you smoke, quit, and ask others in your household to stop smoking, too.
 Try to avoid places where people smoke, opting for smoke-free restaurants, nightclubs, and hotel rooms.
-It's best to also avoid other fumes that can worsen symptoms, like aerosol sprays and smoke from wood-burning fireplaces.
+Avoid other fumes that can worsen symptoms, like aerosol sprays and smoke from wood-burning fireplaces.